textpattern/textpattern.github.io/brand/editorial-guide.md

 >
 > . . . (i.e. [a more specific thing]).

 Finally, never use the Latin abbreviations in the main part of sentences, outside of a parenthetical note.
-Instead, write English equivalents like ‘for example’, ‘in other words’, ‘and so on’, ‘and so forth’… But the whole point of using parenthetical notes is to be less word-bloaty when needing such idioms.
+Instead, write English equivalents like 'for example’, 'in other words’, 'and so on’, 'and so forth’… But the whole point of using parenthetical notes is to be less word-bloaty when needing such idioms.

 ## Punctuation